-6. BLAST NOTIFICATION
+7. BLAST NOTIFICATION

 Prior and timely notification of an impending blast event can reduce the vibration effect for some people.
-In addition to advertising daily planned blasts on its web-site, OGNZL has to date implemented a daily manual process of advising residents of impending blasts, via email, txt, or phone.
+In addition to advertising daily planned blasts on its website, OGNZL has to date implemented a daily manual process of advising residents of impending blasts, via email, txt, or phone.
 OGNZL has also implemented an automated Blast Notification System, comprising receiver units that will be offered to any concerned property owner/occupier within the Correnso/Slevin and Project Martha areas.
-The shot firer shall use the system to signal the impending production blast event prior to initiating the blast; initially one minute.
+The shot firer shall use the system to signal the impending production blast event prior to initiating the blast; initially 30 seconds.
 The delay between the notification signal and the firing of the shot may be adjusted from time to time, based on community feedback, to give the optimal practical warning time.
+The Blast Notification System will only be employed for blasts with a predicted PPV of greater than 2 mm/s undertaken in the meal break (1330 - 1430) window.